 A candidate should remember that they are in the interviewer’s territory and therefore need to remember their manners.
 Therefore standing by the chair and awaiting the offer is the polite thing to do.
 Offer to shake hands, even if the interviewer doesn’t offer their hand first.
 It’s good etiquette to include a handshake as part of your introduction.
 Tell the interviewer that it is a pleasure to meet them, smile, and be sure to make eye contact.
 Be prepared to be asked the ‘tell me about yourself’ question, this should be a concise answer, talk about your qualifications, your interests (share some personal interests that don’t directly match the Apprenticeship you’re applying for then talk about professional aspects that you could bring to the Apprenticeship.
 For example if you’re applying for a customer facing role then being talkative and wanting to help people would be a benefit).

 3. Keep your social media clean

 Social media is playing a huge part in the recruitment of an Apprentice process.
 43% of hiring managers have stated that when they have researched candidates on social media they have found material which has caused them to reject them.
 The main reasons for the rejections include:

-So if your getting the interviews but then left dealing with rejection.
-Get back up, take all the feedback on board, apply for more Apprenticeships and follow our top 3 tips.
+So if you are getting the interviews but then left dealing with rejection.
+Get back up, take all the feedback on board, apply for more Apprenticeships and follow our Top 3 Tips.
 Don’t beat yourself up over it.
 Everyone faces rejection at some point in their life, it’s how you deal with it that defines who you are.
 AND you never know it may be that rejection is redirecting you to something better.
 Stay positive and don’t give up.